-Bridget and Amy are registered dietitians who specialize in sports nutrition, eating disorders, chronic disease management and pediatric nutrition.
+Bridget and Amy are registered dietitians who work with clients regarding sports nutrition, eating disorders, chronic disease management and pediatric nutrition.
 We provide nutrition services for individuals, teams, families and the workplace in the greater North okanagan.

 Check out our services and packages provided for individuals, athletes and sport teams.
 If you are looking for a dietitian for any other services that are not listed, please contact us for a customized package.

 Check into the PEAR Nutrition blog for quick and easy nutritious recipes and information to improve everyday performance.

 "Dietitians are one of a kind.
 They are uniquely trained to advise on whole foods, healthy eating and nutrition for overall health and wellness.
 Additionally, Dietitians are legally recognized as nutrition experts who are qualified to provide medical nutrition therapy for the prevention, delay and management of disease.
 Dietitians must be part of a regulatory body, just like physicians, pharmacists and nurses.

 "Dietitian" and "Registered Dietitian" are reserved titles protected by law.